kubeflow/website/content/en/docs/aws/deploy/install-kubeflow.md

 * **${AWS_CLUSTER_NAME}** - The name of your eks cluster.
   This will be picked by `kfctl` and set value to `metadata.name`.
-  `alb-ingress-controller` requires correct value to provision application load balanders.
+  `alb-ingress-controller` requires correct value to provision application load balancers.
   Alb will be only created with correct cluster name.